Skip Navigation

 The first (and historically only) type of shoulder replacement is called a total shoulder replacement where the arthritic bones of the ball and socket are resurfaced with a metal ball and a plastic socket.
 This improves pain and motion in the previously arthritic joint.
 To work correctly, this type of shoulder replacement is entirely dependent on the rotator cuff or series of tendons that hold and contain the metal ball in alignment within the socket.

 The second and newer type of shoulder replacement is called a reverse replacement which has become available only more recently in America and was initially performed exclusively in France.
 This replacement flips or inverts the parts so that the plastic socket is located on the arm (humerus) bone and the ball is placed on the previous (glenoid) socket.
 The function of this replacement does not depend on the small shoulder tendons and has revolutionized the treatment for arthritic conditions with a dysfunctional or irreparable rotator cuff.
-Dr. Obermeyer specializes in reverse (and conventional total) replacement and is active in improving the design of the instruments and implants as well as in the education of other surgeons who are learning the technology.
+Our physicians specialize in reverse (and conventional total) replacement and is active in improving the design of the instruments and implants as well as in the education of other surgeons who are learning the technology.

 What is the recovery after a shoulder replacement like?